matthewp/gitpal/README.md

 - **"No reflog entries found"**: Repository might be new or reflog might be disabled
 - **"Operation not found"**: The operation you're looking for might be too old (only shows recent 50 entries)
 - **Authentication errors**: Ensure your AI provider is configured with `gitpal setup`

+#### Recover Command Issues
+- **"No orphaned commits found"**: All commits are reachable from existing branches
+- **"Cherry-pick conflicts"**: Resolved automatically with rollback to original state
+- **"Branch creation failed"**: Ensure you have permission to create branches
+- **"Backup branch exists"**: Previous backup branch exists, will use timestamped name
+- **"Git repository not found"**: Run the command from within a git repository

 ## Contributing